CERV (Campus Emergency Response Volunteers)

 Sheltering

-Sheltering training is taught by instructors from the American Red Cross
+Sheltering training is taught by FSU EM and supported by trainings from the American Red Cross

 Hands-Only CPR

-CPR training is taught by instructors certified by either the American Heart Association or the American Red Cross
+CPR & AED training is taught by FSU instructors certified by either the American Heart Association or the American Red Cross

 Stop the Bleed